 Animal Health Technician Certification and Certificate Programs

-This article contains information about certification requirements and certificate programs for the animal health technician.
-Read about educational prerequisites, program coursework and the employment and salary statistics.
+Get details on certificate programs for the animal health technician and certification in the field.
+Read about educational prerequisites and program coursework, and see employment outlook and salary statistics.

 An animal health technician, or veterinary technician, provides basic health and medical care for animals.
-In order to become licensed, prospective animal health technicians need to complete an associate's degree program which can prepare them to perform such services for large and small animals.
+In order to become licensed, prospective animal health technicians need to complete an associate's degree program in veterinary technology.
+It takes two years to earn an Associate of Applied Science in Veterinary Technology or Animal Health Technology, and students participate in classroom-based lecture sessions as well as hands-on experiences in animal hospitals or veterinary clinics.
 Once licensed, technicians might find jobs in veterinary hospitals, humane societies, zoos or wildlife facilities.
-Typically, it takes two years to complete an Associate of Applied Science in Animal Health Technology program.

 Those interested in undergoing associate's degree programs for animal health technicians need to hold a high school diploma or its equivalent.
 A completed application must be submitted along with SAT or ACT scores.
 Some programs have additional prerequisites, such as completing college-level math and biology courses, CPR certification or clinical experience.
 Letters of recommendation are often required as well.